pierocampa/geoserver-ingestion/README.md

 It is recommended that you allow the database user `$PSUSER` to commit to database without password prompt (see the PostgreSQL docs on how to achieve that).

-Regarding the GeoServer password file: encode the GeoServer password onto the specified file with the DES3 encryption algorithm, using the GSWORKSPACE as encryption key:
+Regarding the GeoServer password file: encode the GeoServer password onto the specified file with the DES3 encryption algorithm, using the `$GSWORKSPACE` as encryption key:

 ```sh
 echo $GS_PASSWORD | openssl enc -e -des3 -base64 -pbkdf2 -pass pass:$GSWORKSPACE > gs_pwd.des3